telerik/xaml-docs/controls/radvirtualgrid/filtering/programmatic-filtering.md

 # Programmatic Filtering

-__RadVirtualGrid__ provides an API for programmatically filtering its data.
+`RadVirtualGrid` provides an API for programmatically filtering its data.
 The following article will go through the exposed mechanisms.

-> The __FilteringControl__ of __RadVirtualGrid__ can be manually closed by calling the __CloseFilteringControl__ method of the control.
+>important The `FilteringControl` of RadVirtualGrid can be manually closed via the `CloseFilteringControl` method of the control.

 >important The events that this section covers cannot be utilized when the __DataProvider__ mechanism is used for populating data.
 In such scenario, the built-in filtering can be altered through a [Custom DataProvider]({%slug virtualgrid-custom-dataprovider%}).

-__RadVirtualGrid__ provides a set of events which can be utilized so that the filtering operation is aligned to the specific needs.
+RadVirtualGrid provides a set of events which can be utilized so that the filtering operation is aligned to the specific needs.
 They will be raised in the order they are listed below.

-### DataMemberNeeded
+## DataMemberNeeded

 It is raised when the control is initially loaded and data related information for the given column is needed.

-It can be provided through the following properties that the event arguments expose.
+It can be provided through the following properties that the event arguments expose:

-* __ColumnIndex__: Gives information regarding the index of the given column.
+* `ColumnIndex`&mdash;Gives information regarding the index of the given column.

-* __DataType__: Gives information regarding the data type of the underlying member.
+* `DataType`&mdash;Gives information regarding the data type of the underlying member.
 The property can also be set.

-* __IsFilterable__: Provides information regarding whether the column generated for the given data member is filterable.
+* `IsFilterable`&mdash;Provides information regarding whether the column generated for the given data member is filterable.
 The property can also be set.

-* __IsSortable__: Provides information regarding whether the column generated for the given data member is sortable.
+* `IsSortable`&mdash;Provides information regarding whether the column generated for the given data member is sortable.
 The property can also be set.

-* __MemberName__: Gives information regarding the name of the underlying data member.
+* `MemberName`&mdash;Gives information regarding the name of the underlying data member.
 The property can also be set.

-#### __[C#] Example 1: Subscribing to the DataMemberNeeded event__
+#### __[C#] Subscribing to the DataMemberNeeded event__
 {{region radvirtualgrid-filtering-programmatic-filtering_0}}
 	private void VirtualGrid_DataMemberNeeded(object sender, DataMemberEventArgs e)
         {